 Wendy is something of a force of nature.
-In all honesty, I bet she is a real 'go-getter' and would scare the pants off me.
-She gave an animated interview on Jenny Eclair's and Judith Holder's 'Older and Wider' podcast which I really enjoyed and inspired me to learn more about her (episode 20 I think).
+In all honesty, I bet she is a real 'go-getter'.
+She gave an animated interview on Jenny Eclair's and Judith Holder's 'Older and Wider' podcast which I really enjoyed and inspired me to learn more about her and dementia, specifically Alzheimers. (episode 20 I think).
 In her book she shares how she travels up and down the country, raising awareness about dementia and meeting both like minded people, and also people, who need educating.
 Significantly, she describes her emotions of living with the illness and how she manages the difficulties it imposes.
 She is very frank and honest, so consequently it is a really moving and powerful read.

 I've actually recently reviewed the book on my goodreads acccount if you're interested.
 As an aside, if you haven't come across goodreads, I can't recommend it enough.
 It is a great way of keeping tabls on your own reading and getting recommendations from others.
 You can follow your favourite authors, share reviews and all kinds of book related things.
 I'm completely addicted to it - wild woman that I am!

 I actually recently reviewed a different book, Sally Magnusson's Where Memories Go, also about dementia, on the goodreads site.
 Strangely they are the only two books I've given a five star rating this year.
 I guess it is because I think they so successfully fill the gap in the market for intelligent well-written social commentary on this emotional topic.
 Where Memories Go focused on sharing the author's story of how she helped care for her mum with dementia.
 It was a hugely insightful and inspiring text to read.